PavelPZ/riverpod_navigator/packages/riverpod_navigator_core/README.md

-# Navigation state management using the riverpod...
+# Navigation state management using the riverpod

-### ... is a dart package that solves the following:
+### riverpod_navigator_core is a dart package that solves the following:

 - **asynchronous navigation**<br>
 is the case when changing the navigation state requires asynchronous actions (such as loading or saving data from the Internet)